Trewaters/soar/public/help/flows/create-flow.md

 **Test Your Flow:**

-- Practice your series before finalizing
+- Practice your flow before finalizing
 - Adjust pose order based on how it feels
 - Remove poses that don't fit the flow